andy-benson/atom-ncvlog-linter/README.md

 ### ToDo

+1. refactor to be single coffee.init file, simplier solution and will clean up temp file issue. i.e. fork from https://atom.io/packages/linter-verilator
 1. Add menu item so that additional command line options can be passed to ncvlog, such as additional files or include directories.

 ### Done